logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-3-working-with-interface-definitions/creating-mappings-with-the-interface-viewer/_index.md

     ![](/images/TA_Tutorials/Images/tut.Interface_Defs.IntEnt02.png)

-    **Note:** During a test run, when TestArchitect reads this line, it will interpret it as
+{{<note>}} During a test run, when TestArchitect reads this line, it will interpret it as

     “Within the window whose TA name is **my login**, assign the TA name **my password** to the control which is of class password text and has the properties label and role set to Password and password text, respectively.”

-    **Note:** In case you're wondering, yes, this is overkill.
+{{<note>}} In case you're wondering, yes, this is overkill.
 In fact, because there is only one control of class password text in the entire window, both of the two property-value pairs at the end of the definition could be removed.
 If so, TestArchitect would still be able to uniquely identify the control.

 Next, you will put your interface definitions to use in a test.